guardrails-ai/guardrails/docs/how_to_guides/hosting_validator_models.md

 }
 ```

+### Implementing the Model
-Now it’s time to write our `app.py` to set up the FastAPI server.
-You can find the FastAPI setup for ToxicLanguage [here](https://github.com/guardrails-ai/toxic_language/blob/main/app.py) and we've also provided the FastAPI code for [CompetitorCheck](https://github.com/guardrails-ai/competitor_check/blob/main/app.py), [DetectPII](https://github.com/guardrails-ai/detect_pii/blob/main/app.py), and [RestrictToTopic](https://github.com/guardrails-ai/restricttotopic) in each respective validator repository.
+Now it's time to write our `app.py` to set up the FastAPI server.
+You can find the FastAPI setup for ToxicLanguage [here](https://github.com/guardrails-ai/toxic_language/blob/main/app.py).

 In general, our code for the server is pretty simple.
-The server setup is quite similar for any validator we choose to use, but for the purpose of this doc, let's go through the FastAPI setup for `ToxicLanguage`:
+The server setup is quite similar for any validator we choose to use.

 We first load in the Detoxify model and create a `validate` endpoint where we do two main things:

 1. Extract the text that we want to validate as well as the threshold that we need to figure out the toxicity of our text

 2. Call the detoxify model on the text and return the output in the format described above

 To run our FastAPI server, we just run `uvicorn app:app –reload` and now our server is running on `https://127.0.0.1:8000`: